arangodb/docs/3.8/graphs-custom-pregel.md

 - `["phase-superstep"]` the current superstep the current phase is in.
 - `["current-phase"]` the current phase name.

-### Foreign calls in _Conductor_ context
+### Foreign calls in _Coordinator_ context

-The following functions are only available when running in the Conductor context to coordinate phases and phase changes and to access and modify global accumulators.
+The following functions are only available when running in the Coordinator context to coordinate phases and phase changes and to access and modify global accumulators.